 3. Iggy Azalea

 Amethyst Amelia Kelly, popularly known by her stage name Iggy Azalea, is a rapper and singer.
-She was born in Sydney, Australia, she moved to Mullumbimby when she was a teenager.
+She was born in Sydney, Australia, and moved to Mullumbimby when she was a teenager.

-In 2012, Azalea signed a recording contract with Grand Hustle Records, which is owned by American rapper T.I.
-She released several mixtapes and extended plays (EPs) before releasing her debut studio album, The New Classic, in 2014.
+In 2012, Azalea signed a recording contract with Grand Hustle Records.
+With the label, she released several mixtapes and extended plays (EPs) before releasing her debut studio album, The New Classic, in 2014.

 The album debuted at #3 on the US Billboard 200 and topped the charts in other countries, including Canada, Ireland, and the United Kingdom.